Symmetric Reinforcement Learning Loss for Robust Learning on Diverse Tasks and Model Scales: Preliminaries

-\subsection{A2C and PPO algorithms}
+\subsection{A2C and PPO Algorithms}

 The Advantage Actor-Critic (A2C) algorithm \citep{DBLP:journals/corr/MnihBMGLHSK16} is an actor-critic method that combines value-based and policy-based approaches.
 A2C uses the advantage function $A$ to reduce the variance in policy updates.
-The policy $\pi_\theta$ is updated by following the gradient of the objective function to maximize the sum of rewards as defined in \ref{rl_objective}:
+The policy $\pi_\theta$ is updated by following the gradient of the objective function to maximize the sum of rewards (Equation \ref{rl_objective}):

 Proximal Policy Optimization (PPO) \citep{DBLP:journals/corr/SchulmanWDRK17} aims to update the policy within a trust region.
 This is achieved through a clipped loss function to ensure that the new policy does not deviate too much from the old policy.
 The PPO loss function can be written as: